lara-j-ds/Summer_Project_24-25/README.md

 Fix: restart the kernel in jupyter notebook (press 0 twice), then rerun required cells.

 SyntaxWarning: invalid escape sequence; likely used a / somewhere in a string.
-Fix: change / to either // or \
+Fix: change / to either // or \, or change string assignment to r'whatever path is' to accept raw input